stomp-js/stomp-js.github.io/_posts/2018-10-12-remote-procedure-call.md

       }, randomInt(10000));
 ```

-A very similar server in Ruby (it is single threaded blocking server):
+A very similar server in Ruby (it is a single-threaded blocking server):

 ```ruby
 amqp_conn = Bunny.new